quorumcontrol/tupelo-docs/tutorials/notebook.md

 ```

 After generating our new key we will use the Tupelo SDK to create a new empty
-ChainTree to write our notebook entires into.
+ChainTree to write our notebook entries into.
 We will pass in the new key and the _community_
 we are connected to (the Tupelo TestNet) as arguments.

 ```javascript